Nick Patrick (referee): Deep South Wrestling and World Championship Wrestling (1986–2001)

 On the April 21, 1997 edition of Nitro, he unexpectedly appeared at the broadcast desk with Tony Schiavone and Larry Zbyszko.
 Wearing a green WCW polo shirt, he cut a promo explaining that he was sick of Eric Bischoff and the way the nWo did business.
 He explained that he never wanted to fight fellow referee Randy Anderson and asked for his job back.
 Both Schiavone and Zbyszko were skeptical, especially Zbyszko, who was intensely critical.
 They went to a commercial break with Patrick and Zbyszko arguing.
 The next week on Nitro, WCW executive J. J. Dillon re-hired Patrick on a probationary basis.
-Patrick was a neutral referee from that point on and never sided with the nWo again.
+Although Patrick never sided with the nWo again, he remained a heel referee.

 Patrick created massive controversy during the WCW World Heavyweight Championship match between Sting and Hollywood Hogan at Starrcade 1997; he was supposed to make a "fast count" but botched it by counting at normal speed.
 Bret Hart stopped Patrick from giving Hogan the title, claiming the fast-count, and restarted the match claiming that he didn't want to see Sting get screwed like he was.
 After a rematch, the title was declared vacant.
 Patrick would referee another rematch for the vacant belt, taking over for Charles Robinson (who had been knocked out during the match).
 Sting would win that match.